doxei/BrainTransformers-SNN-LLM/README.md

 You can try it online at [www.lumenscopeai.com](http://www.lumenscopeai.com/).

 ## Model Availability

-- The current pre-trained model parameters have been published on Hugging Face.[LumenscopeAI/BrainTransformers-3B-Chat](https://huggingface.co/LumenscopeAI/BrainTransformers-3B-Chat)
+- The current pre-trained model parameters have been published on WiseModel.
+[LumenScopeAI/BrainTransformers-3B-Chat](https://www.wisemodel.cn/models/LumenScopeAI/BrainTransformers-3B-Chat)

+- The model is also available on Hugging Face: [LumenscopeAI/BrainTransformers-3B-Chat](https://huggingface.co/LumenscopeAI/BrainTransformers-3B-Chat)

 ## Repository